tamenmd/anki-Multiple-Windows/README.md

 confirm/cancel something, or to say «ok».
 It should work with the browser.

-This add-on redefine:
-* `aqt.__init__`'s class `DialogManager`.
-More precisely, the new class inherits from the last one.
-When a window may be opened a single time, the former method is called.
-* `aqt.editcurrent`'s method `EditCurrent.onReset` is
-  redefined.
-Thus this add-on may be incompatible with other add-on changing this.
+This add-on now patches only the dialog manager's `open()` helper so it continues to work even though Anki switched from the historic tuple based storage to dataclass based dialog metadata.
+When multiple instances are requested a fresh widget is created directly from the dialog's registered creator function while the original singleton instance tracked by Anki is left untouched.